ireish/no-bs-chat/README.md

 ## No‑BS Chat

-A minimal, production‑ready chat application with Google OAuth, multiple rooms, optional room passwords, and real‑time messaging via Socket.IO.
+A minimal chat application with Google OAuth, multiple rooms, optional room passwords, and real‑time messaging via Socket.IO.
 The project is split into a React (Vite) client and a Node.js/Express server using MongoDB.